Shray64/Shray64.github.io/_pages/projects.md

 ------------------------------------------------------------------------------
-## Self Supervised Learning Based 3D Instance Segmentation of Scutoid <a name="scutoid"></a>
+## Semi-supervised Learning Based 3D Instance Segmentation of Scutoid <a name="scutoid"></a>

 <!-- ![Two-stream active](/files/figures/Harvard/scutoid_fig.png) -->

 <!-- <img src="/files/figures/Harvard/scutoid_fig.png" width = '960' height = '300'> -->
 <!-- <img style="float:left;margin:10px 10px 0px 0px" src="/files/figures/Harvard/scutoid_fig.png" alt="MitoEM Logo" width="160" height="160"> -->
 <img style="float:left;margin:10px 10px 0px 0px" src="/files/figures/Harvard/scutoid_fig.png" width="400" height="400">
 Cells in bent epithelia can undergo intercalations along the apico-basal axis.
 This phenomenon forces cells to have different neighbours in their basal and apical surfaces.
 As a consequence, epithelial cells adopt a novel shape that is termed as “scutoid”.
-In this project we look to leverage additional unlabelled 3D Electron Microscopy Scutoid volumes to develop a Self-Training approach for 3D segmentation.
+Machine learning applications in bio-medical imaging are frequently limited by the lack of quality labeled data.
+In this paper, we explore the self training method, a form of semi-supervised learning, to leverage additional unlabelled 3D Electron Microscopy Scutoid volumes.
 We use a pre-trained Residual Symmetric 3D U-Net to generate pseudo-labels of additional unlabeled volumes.
 The model is then retrained using labelled and pseudo-labeled volumes to improve adapted rand index on a set of test volumes.
 The watershed segmentation algorithm is used to convert the binary foreground probability maps, instance contours and signed distance transform to instance mask